The 36th Annual Natchez Antiques Forum

 As Natchez is known as the bed and breakfast capital of the South, attendees can choose from a whole host of charming antebellum homes for accommodations – or opt to stay in one of the city’s more modern hotels or motels.
 To register for the event and to find additional information and a full schedule, attendees may visit www.natchezantiquesforum.org.

-The Natchez Antiques Forum, presented by the Pilgrimage Garden Club, celebrates its thirty-sixth assembly.
+About the Natchez Antiques Forum: The Natchez Antiques Forum, presented by the Pilgrimage Garden Club, celebrates its thirty-sixth anniversary.
 Each year the forum takes on different forms with a variety of themes, but always with a Southern point of view.
-Natchez has a significant and unique insight into the world of antiques.
 In antebellum days, Natchez, Mississippi was home to more millionaires per capita than any other city in the United States.
 The homes they built for their families contained some of the finest, most opulent furnishings and artwork in the nation.